 Brands need to be on the right side of history.Take our current forestry project in Costa Rica.
 We want to ensure the protection of the local environment and help develop the local economy.
 By feeding the development through a regulated financial exchange which improves on the scalability of the Blockchain’s technology, we can ensure that developers are fulfilling their promises to provide sustainable wood while reinvesting into the community.
 The same approach could be applied to almost any product.

 Imagine being able to find out exactly where your coffee was grown, how the farmers were treated, whether they were paid a fair price, and how the coffee has been processed along the way, that would provide a sense of meaning and fulfilment as you drink your morning cuppa.
 You could ensure that every sip was ethical and cruelty-free.
 That’s exactly what a number of key technologies are already doing – and we want to scale this to many other products.

 In the Western world, financial services make up a sizeable chunk of the economy.
 In the UK, the financial sector contributes 6.5% of total GDP

-The reason the financial sector is so large is that it has become involved in almost every aspect of finance, from personal loans to government debt, home insurance to credit default swaps (CDOs), and, importantly, business loans.
+The reason the financial sector is so large is that it has become involved in almost every aspect of finance, from personal loans to government debt, home insurance to credit default swaps (CDOs), and, importantly, business loans especially including the conversions from Bitcoin to Paypal in thee recent years.
 What’s more, while usually only acting as an intermediary for these services, financial firms earn a commission on everything they touch.

 Essentially, financial services firms are expensive middlemen who have worked their way into almost every aspect of society.